tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 and the result is not out of range, and the number has no post-decimal digits. |br|
 From STRING to DOUBLE or NUMBER is allowed only if the string has a representation of a number. |br|
-From BOOLEAN to number is allowed only if the number is not DOUBLE.
+From BOOLEAN to number is allowed only if the number is not DOUBLE. |br|
+From STRING to UUID is allowed only if the value is
+(8 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (12 hexadecimal digits), such as ``'8e3b281b-78ad-4410-bfe9-54806a586a90'``. |br|
+From VARBINARY to UUID is allowed only if the value is (32 hexadecimal digits), such as ``X'8e3b281b78ad4410bfe954806a586a90'``. |br|
 The chart does not show To|From SCALAR because the conversions depend on the type of the value, not the type of the column definition.
 Explicit cast to SCALAR is allowed but has no effect, the result data type is always the same as the original data type.